fattyageboy/berthcare/design-documentation/design-system/components/cards.md

 **Not a card system.
 Not card variants.
 Not card options.**

 **One card.
 For visits.
-Designed for nurses.
+Designed for caregivers.
 Tested in reality.
 Executed perfectly.**